Documentation Index

 - The notification processing logic on the merchant side must implement idempotency (for example, deduplication through

-orderId/refundId+ status) to avoid duplicate processing of business operations caused by repeated notifications.- Before business processing, signature verification and parameter verification must be performed first, and all requests that fail verification should be rejected.
+- Before business processing, signature verification and parameter verification must be performed first, and all requests that fail verification should be rejected.

 Best Practice Recommendations